supertorpe/ionic-alpinejs-navigo/README.md

 # ionic-alpinejs-navigo
-Ionic 6 + Alpine.js + Navigo router
+This repo contains a Typescript Ionic 6 project with Alpine.js and Navigo router